MeshSplats: Mesh-Based Rendering with Gaussian Splatting Initialization: Introduction

 \section{Introduction}

-In the domain of computer graphics, the efficient representation of 3D objects is of paramount importance.
-Classical techniques employ meshes for convenient storage and rapid rendering \cite{foley1994introduction}.
-Moreover, different ray tracing methods that can be performed on top of such mesh representations enable various advantages, such as handling incoherent rays for secondary lighting effects, including shadows and reflections \cite{raytracing2019}.
+The efficient representation of 3D objects is crucial to computer graphics.
+Classical techniques employ meshes for convenient storage and rapid rendering \citep{foley1994introduction}.
+Moreover, different ray tracing methods can be applied to these meshes to handle incoherent rays for secondary lighting effects, such as shadows and reflections \citep{raytracing2019}.

-Unfortunately, training mesh-like representations directly on 2D images presents significant challenges.
-Gaussian Splatting (GS) framework \cite{kerbl20233d} addresses this problem by representing a 3D scene as a set of Gaussian distributions characterized by parameters such as mean, covariance, opacity, and color, often expressed in terms of spherical harmonics.
+Unfortunately, training mesh-like representations directly on 2D images pres\-ents significant challenges.
+Gaussian Splatting (GS) framework \citep{kerbl20233d} addresses this problem by representing a 3D scene as a set of Gaussian primitives characterized by parameters such as mean, covariance, opacity, and color, often expressed in terms of spherical harmonics (SH).
 This representation can be effectively trained to achieve high-quality reconstructions and real-time rendering.
-However, we should note that GS is, in essence, a rasterization technique that utilizes Gaussian projections instead of ray tracing.
-This inherent characteristic of GS presents a challenge when attempting to incorporate lighting, shadow, or reflection effects \cite{kerbl20233d,moenne20243d}, as it is not a straightforward process due to key differences between rasterization and ray tracing.
-Typically, the former has been employed to achieve real-time performance by approximating the formation of images.
-In contrast, ray tracing has enabled comprehensive, high-quality rendering but usually works with mesh-based representations.
+However, GS is a rasterization technique that utilizes Gaussian projections instead of ray tracing.
+This inherent characteristic of GS presents a challenge when attempting to incorporate lighting, shadow, or reflection effects \citep{kerbl20233d,moenne20243d}.
+Typically, rasterization has been employed to achieve real-time performance by approximating the formation of images.
+In contrast, ray tracing has enabled comprehensive, high-quality rendering, but it typically works with mesh-based representations.
 A potential approach to address this limitation is to integrate GS training with ray tracing, as proposed in \citep{moenne20243d,byrski2025raysplats,von2025linprim}.
 Such solutions enable the modeling of light and shadow effects, but require dedicated renderers.

-A potential approach to address this limitation is integrating GS training with ray tracing, a technique referred to as 3D Gaussian Ray Tracing (3DGRT) \cite{moenne20243d}.
-This method has yielded excellent visual effects, incorporating light reflection and shadows.
-Additionally, it enables the integration of 3D scenes with mesh-based models.
-3DGRT employs bounding primitives that encompass each Gaussian and facilitate the efficient application of the ray tracing model on these primitives instead of directly on the Gaussians.
-In RaySplat~\cite{byrski2025raysplats}, the authors use ellipses as an approximation of Gaussians instead of bounding primitives.
-The above methods use ray tracing approaches for rendering and can model light effects but require dedicated rendering environments.
-LinPrim \cite{von2025linprim} employs linear primitives such as octahedra and tetrahedral for differentiable volumetric rendering.
-This method utilizes mesh-based primitives instead of Gaussians.
-The model is capable of producing renders of superior quality.
-However, it necessitates a specialized environment for both training and rendering.